 Rain Gardens Are Design Elements that Work with Excess Rainwater

 In the Pacific Northwest, it rains.
-In the times when it is sunny, it pays to think for a second and consider what we can do to better prepare our landscapes for the excess rainwater that is bound to plague the Northwest again next fall.
+In the times when it is sunny, it pays to consider what we can do to better prepare our landscapes for the excess rainwater that is bound to plague the Northwest again in the fall.

 The winter should give your landscape a chance to rest and prepare for spring.
 But in the torrential downpours that often describe February and March in our area, you may have found rainwater puddling in places you’ve never seen it before, uneven drainage, and waterlogged planting beds.
 Don’t put all these problems aside until next year when they arise again.
 There are many different solutions for rainwater management.
 In addition to using the traditional drainage techniques such as trench drains, flo-wells, and catch basins, we can help remedy these issues with rain gardens, which also add some pizzazz to your landscape whether wet or dry.